neilkrdn/neilkrd-web-2021/README.md

 # Currently being worked on.

 ## TODO
+- [ ] Fix the header to become a "hamburger style" menu bar on smaller devices.
+Currently cropping on mobile.
-- [ ] Optimize UI for mobile and smaller screens
+- [X] Optimize UI for mobile and smaller screens
 - [X] Added separate blog page
 - [X] Integrated firebase to store blog posts
 - [X] Fixed CSS to use rem/ems